💡 Get Philly smart 💡

 Why am I doing this now?

-But the pests are relevant now because they’re about to make their springtime resurgence.
-The fleet of invasive insects started laying eggs in September — and in May, they’ll start to hatch.
+The pests are relevant now because they’re about to make their springtime resurgence.
+The fleet started laying eggs in September — and in May, they’ll start to hatch.
 If we smash the eggs before the become grown-up lanternflies, then we’ll save the plants in our state a huge headache.

 So how do I kill them?